International Carduelan Society

 SRSh6.jpg (53761 bytes)

-Question: I left four young Siskins in a small cage one Sunday morning out in the sun , when I came back only three were in the cage, I found the head of the fourth about 2 feet away.
+I left four young Siskins in a small cage one Sunday morning out in the sun , when I came back only three were in the cage, I found the head of the fourth about 2 feet away.
 I suspect a large black and white cat.
 I would like to catch him, What do I do?

-Answer: Why do you want to catch the cat, or should I ask?
+Why, or should I ask?
 Cat are sometimes good to have around the house, they control mice population around the aviaries.

 Submitted by: Date: